jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.46 Multiply

-Performs a multiplication operation on two rasters or a raster and a constant value..
+Performs a multiplication operation on two rasters or a raster and a constant value.

 *Parameters*: